dddejan/dddejan.github.io/index.md

 ## About me

 BSc in Computer Science from the [Faculty of Mathematics](http://www.matf.bg.ac.rs/eng/), University of Belgrade in 2003\.
-PhD at NYU in 2012 ([thesis](papers/jovanovic-thesis.pdf), [genealogy](genealogy)) under the supervision of [Clark Barrett](http://cs.nyu.edu/~barrett/).
-My research interests lie in the areas of formal methods, verification, logic, decision procedures, SAT solvers, SMT solvers...
-I have been at SRI since 2013\.
+PhD at NYU in 2012 ([thesis](papers/jovanovic-thesis.pdf)) under the supervision of [Clark Barrett](http://cs.nyu.edu/~barrett/).
+My research interests lie in the areas of formal methods, verification, logic, decision procedures, SAT and SMT solvers.

 ## News